 Anxiety disorders are common mental health conditions that affect one in every eight adults in the United States.
-If you’re struggling with anxiety, it can be hard to know where to turn for help.
+If youโre struggling with anxiety, it can be hard to know where to turn for help.

 Information to Share With Your Doctor About Your Anxiety

 When it comes to how to talk to your doctor about anxiety, it’s important to be organized and prepared.
-To help you get started, we have compiled a list of important information to share with your doctor about your mental health when the time comes.
+To help you get started, we have compiled a list of important information about your mental health to share with your doctor when the time comes.

 1. How long have you been struggling with anxiety?